-- Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform (effective for financial year beginning on or after 1 January 2020) - Amendments to IAS 1 and IAS 8: Definition of Material (effective for financial year beginning on or after 1 January 2020) - Amendments to References to the Conceptual Framework in IFRS Standards (effective for financial year beginning on or after 1 January 2020)
+- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16: Interest Rate Benchmark Reform Phase 2 (effective for financial year beginning on or after 1 January 2021) - Amendments to IFRS 4: Insurance Contracts Deferral of IFRS19 (effective for financial year beginning on or after 1 January 2021)

 The changes resulting from these standards, interpretations and amendments are not expected to have a material effect on the financial statements.
-The Company will adopt the changes in standards on their effective date.
+The Company will adopt the changes in standards, where applicable, on their effective date.